Nima-Khodabandelou/Notes/notes.md

       Abstraction

-	focus on what object does instead of how it does
+	focus on what obj does instead of how it does

       encapsulation